mustafaakben/zotero-gpt-extra/PROMPTS.md

 **Purpose**: Ask questions about the content of a PDF document using context from the paper.

-**Trigger**: Questions starting with "本文", "这篇文章", or "论文" (Chinese triggers for "this article", "this paper")
+**Trigger**: Questions starting with "This article", "This paper", or "Paper"

 **Prompt Template**:
 ```